jgtiu/jgtiu.github.io/_posts/2024-05-28-figma-growth.md

 | 4       | davistimothy@example.org | Other               |
 | 5       | emily21@example.com      | User research       |

+****

 ## SQL analysis

 ## Ideas on how to improve metrics
+Good strategies to improve the conversion rate will take into account the steps in the user funnel.
+Here are some examples:

+- **_Make users aware_**: For example, if a free-plan user fails to make more than 3 collaborative design files (because this is only allowed for paid users) and leaves their Figma session, it will help to ensure they are aware that the paid plan exists.
+"Awareness efforts" include showing popups in Figma informing the user about the additional features under a paid plan, or sending a marketing email.
+- **_Offer suggestions at plan limits._** Upsell users when they attempt to go beyond free plan limits.
+- **_Let users try._** Offer free trials for paid features.
+It's possible that users cannot see the value of paid features because they have not tried them.
+Of course, some experimentation will be useful before rolling this out.
+- **_Monitor the use of paid features._** If a user does not use the paid features while they are on a paid/professional plan, they are more likely to return to the free plan.

 ## Closing Thoughts